-The Superintendent will establish procedures and regulations to ensure that any student wearing, carrying, or displaying negative student group or gang paraphernalia, or exhibiting behaviors or gestures that symbolize negative student group or gang membership, or causing and/or participating in activities that intimidate or affect the attendance of another student shall be subject to disciplinary action.
+The Superintendent will establish procedures and regulations to ensure that any student wearing, carrying, or displaying negative student group or gang paraphernalia, or exhibiting

 LEGAL REF A.R.S.:

 STUDENT SUSPENSION/EXPULSION/DUE PROCESS RIGHTS

 Discipline in the schools is critical to the provision and implementation of public education.
 The state legislature has granted the Governing Board the authority to discipline students and the authority to impose suspensions or expulsions upon students who engage in conduct that interferes with the School's responsibility to educate students.
 To ensure fairness, a student whose conduct may warrant suspension or expulsion shall be provided with appropriate due process.
 Appropriate due process shall include notice and an opportunity to be heard.
 The particular form of due process required shall depend upon the gravity of the situation and the type of discipline invoked.
 Unless an emergency situation exists, due process shall be provided prior to the imposition of a suspension or expulsion.
 In all cases of suspension, it shall be reported within five days to the Governing Board.